Team-building games for companies, organizations, and teams

 Suitable for: Organizations with a social focus, values work

-Quick, simple, practical – and often more sustainable than large events.
+Quick, simple, practical for everyday use – and often more sustainable than big events.

 21) Continue the Team Story

-Process: One person starts 2–3 sentences ("We are a team that...").
-Each person adds to it.
-Afterward: What patterns emerge?
+Process: One person starts with 2–3 sentences (“We are a team that…”).
+Each person adds on.
+Then: What patterns emerge?

 Suitable for: Retrospectives, team days, onboarding

-Process: 5–10 concrete agreements ("Respond within 48 hours" instead of "communicate openly").
-Then, select 1 rule and test it for 14 days.
+Process: 5–10 concrete agreements (“Reply within 48h” instead of “communicate openly”).
+Then select 1 rule and test for 14 days.

-Process: Three columns: Stop (what we stop doing), Start (what we start doing), Continue (what we keep doing).
-Then, define the top 2 actions.
+Process: Three columns: Stop (let go), Start (begin), Continue (keep).
+Then define top 2 actions.

 Suitable for: Teams with little time, regular routines

-Free e-book with team building games (if you want to facilitate this professionally):
+Free e-book with teambuilding games (if you want to facilitate professionally):

-The quick selection aid – ideal when you only have 2 minutes.
+Quick selection aid – ideal if you only have 2 minutes.

 FAQ